Unique Lives, Shared World: Learning from Single-Life Videos: Framework for Single-Life Learning

 \paragraph{Spatial pairing.} Our second signal is inspired by proprioception — a living being's innate sense of their body's position and orientation in space.
 This sense allows humans to recognize that they are observing the same scene from a different viewpoint, even after a significant time gap.
 To model this, our spatial pairing strategy uses camera poses and 3D point clouds (when available) to identify such image pairs.
 We search for pairs of frames that have a high degree of overlap, measured by computing the Jaccard index between the visible 3D point clouds of two frames.

-Our experimental design allows us to compare the efficacy of these pairing strategies.
 We analyze models trained with temporal pairs, spatial pairs, and their union.
 Intuitively, their combination should be most powerful, mirroring how humans integrate continuous motion with the recognition of significant viewpoint changes.
-As our results will show, our findings confirm this: models trained on the union of both strategies (spatial and temporal) consistently learn the most generalizable representations.
+Our findings confirm this: models trained on the union of both strategies (spatial and temporal) consistently learn the most generalizable representations.